MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 <!-- ====================================================================== -->
 ## 2 Content policies

-The following policies apply to content and metadata (including publisher name, extension name, extension icon, extension description, extension screenshots, extension trailers and trailer thumbnails, and any other extension metadata) offered for distribution in the Microsoft Edge Add-ons store.
+The following policies apply to content and metadata (including publisher name, extension name, extension icon, extension description, extension screenshots, extension trailers and trailer thumbnails, and any other extension metadata) offered for distribution in [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

 Content means the images, sounds, videos, and text contained in your extension, the tiles, notifications, error messages, or ads exposed through your extension, and anything delivered from a server or to which your extension connects.